lisliaxx/FinalProject-Group8/README.md

 Delete: Users can cancel scheduled visits, removing the associated data from the collection, and any notifications can be canceled accordingly.

-### 3. users:
+### 3. Users:
-This collection contains each user’s list of favorite cafes and user information.
+This collection holds data about each user’s profile and their list of favorite cafes.

 #### CRUD operations:
 Create: Users can add cafes to their list of favorites, which stores the cafe’s details in the user’s favorite list within this collection.
+Users can also add their user name and profile photo on the profile screen.

 Read: Users can view their favorite cafes list, allowing them to see all their saved cafes in one place.
-In addition, user can view their user profile.
+In addition, user can view their user profile on the profile screen.

 Update: Users can update their profile information, such as their name or profile photo.

 Delete: Users can remove cafes from their favorites list.

+## Contributions:

+### Tingyu Li:

+### Mon-Shan Lin:
+- Setup firebase to storing data and user authentication
+- Create login and signup screens to allow users to create new accounts or log in to existing ones
+- Validate user input (e.g., email format, password strength)
+- Add logout on profile screen
+- Create reviews, schedules and users collections
+- Implement create, read, update and delete operations for the reviews collection
+- Implement create, read and delete operations for the schedules collection
+- Implement create, read and delete operations for the users collection
+- Draft README file

+## Firebase Rules Example

 ## App Screenshots - Iteration 1